heydevanand/Learn2Contribute/README.md

 ## Licensing

-The Open Source Hub Docs web application is licensed under the [MIT License](https://github.com/rishikeshsamant/Learn2Contribute/blob/main/LICENSE).
+The Learn2Contribute is licensed under the [MIT License](https://github.com/rishikeshsamant/Learn2Contribute/blob/main/LICENSE).

 By contributing to this project, you agree to the following term: All contributions to this project will be copyrighted to Learn2Contribute.